 Potential causes of becoming a sex addict

-Because of this, there's no underlying reason for sex addiction.
+Because of this, there's no single underlying reason for sex addiction.
 Experts have researched certain biological or environmental factors that could contribute to the disorder.
 Studies found that those with a history of addiction in their family are more likely to struggle with sex addiction.

 Sex addiction can also be attributed to early childhood trauma.
 For example, some individuals might have been exposed to sexual abuse or pornography at a young age.
 Other co-occurring problems such as obsessive-compulsive disorder, personality disorder, and substance abuse are also linked to sex addiction.